spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 python app.py
 ```

-If you would like to follow along we recommend making a new python file titled `myapp.py` that way you will still be able to compare it to the original `app.py`
+To follow along with the tutorial, we recommend making a new python file titled `myapp.py` or similar so you can compare it to the original `app.py`.

 # Using the Speech Pipeline